facebookresearch/vissl/docs/source/extend_modules/models.rst

 Add new Models
 =======================

-VISSL allows adding new models (head and trunks easily) and combine different trunks and heads to train a new model.
+VISSL allows adding new models (head and trunks easily) and combining different trunks and heads to train a new model.
 Follow the steps below on how to add new heads or trunks.

 Adding New Heads